fideus-labs/ome-ngff-scientific-ai/README.md

 - "This is just the beginning - where is this going?"

 Today vs tomorrow:
-- "Right now, AI helps with one task at a time"
+- "Right now, the helps with format conversion"
-- "But soon, you'll describe an entire analysis workflow"
+- "But we can have a future where you'll have advanced assistance through an entire analysis workflow"
 - "'Take these images, segment the cells, quantify fluorescence, compare to controls, generate publication figures'"
-- "One request, entire pipeline"

 Examples:
 - Multi-step: "Chain together preprocessing, analysis, visualization"
 - Optimization: "AI tries different parameters, finds best results"
-- Scale: "Datasets that don't fit on one machine"
-- Discovery: "AI notices patterns you might have missed"
+- Discovery: "And, the agent may even notice patterns you might have missed"

 Your role shift:
 - "You become the scientist who asks questions"